zainabch123/api-express-database/api-spec-part-1.md

 # Part 1 API spec

 Implement the following API methods.
-For Part 1, you do not need to include any validation.
+For the standard criteria, you do not need to implement any validation.

 ## Books